2023 Benton County, Washington Demographics | Data & Analysis

 | 55–64 years | 11.69% |

-What is the Racial and Ethnic Breakdown of Benton County, Washington?
+What is the Racial and Ethnic Breakdown of Benton County, Washington (2023)?

-The racial makeup and ethnic composition (racial demographics) of Benton County, Washington is detailed below, based on the U.S. Census Bureau's 2023 American Community Survey (ACS) Estimates.
+The racial makeup and ethnic composition of Benton County, Washington are detailed below, drawing from the U.S. Census Bureau's 2023 ACS Estimates.

 | Racial/Ethnic Group | Percentage |